MOUSE Corps Application

 xxx-xxx-xxxx

-xxx-xxx-xxxx (if you don't have one just add your home number here)
+xxx-xxx-xxxx (if you don't have one, add your home number here)

 xxx-xxx-xxxx

-Tell us about your technology experience: What are you really good at?
+Tell us about your technology experience and interests: What are you really good at?
 What do you love about technology?
-What type of geek are you?
+What do you geek-out about?

 What technology do you use - be honest!